mampfes/ha_epex_spot/README.md

 ### 4. Lowest Market Price Sensor

-The sensor value reports the lowest gross market price during the day.
-The sensor value reports the gross market price in EUR/MWh.
-The gross price in ct/kWh is available as sensor attribute.
+The sensor value reports the lowest EPEX Spot market price during the day.
+The sensor value reports the market price in EUR/MWh.
+The market price in ct/kWh is available as sensor attribute.

 The sensor attributes contains the start and endtime of the lowest market price timeframe.